 Portuguese rule was disastrous for Elephanta.
-Population on island declined and the island became forested.
+The population on the island declined and the island became forested.
 After thousand years long worship the Shiva temples in caves were abandoned as well.
 The only religious event which has survived to this day and is related to ancient cave temples is the festival of Shiva – Maha Shivaratri.
-Even worse – Portuguese used the beautiful sculptures in ancient cave temples for target practice.
-Most of statues were heavily damaged.
+Even worse – the Portuguese used the beautiful sculptures in ancient cave temples for target practice.
+Most of the statues were heavily damaged.

 The Great Cave

-This beautiful cave temple (named also Cave 1, Shiva Cave, Mahesha-Murti Cave) is located in hillside and is facing the ocean.
-Floor area of this cave is 5.600 m2, it goes 39 m deep into the basalt cliff.
-This cave is extremely rich with enormous, beautiful sculptures, some of these sculptures serve as symbols to whole ancient India.
+This beautiful cave temple (named also Cave 1, Shiva Cave, Mahesha-Murti Cave) is located on the hillside and is facing the ocean.
+The floor area of this cave is 5.600 m2, it goes 39 m deep into the basalt cliff.
+This cave is extremely rich with enormous, beautiful sculptures, some of these sculptures serve as symbols to the whole of ancient India.

 In some aspects the Great Cave resembles the 8th century Kailash Temple in Ellora Caves – often there is considered that artists in both sites could be the same.
 Cave was used as a Hindu worship place until the Portuguese rule.

-Northern entrance to temple has 1000 steep steps starting from the quayside.
-Entry in the cave temple leads through impressive portal with massive columns.
-Entrance is aligned to north-south axis what is unusual – in general Shiva temples have east-west orientation.
+The northern entrance to the temple has 1000 steep steps starting from the quayside.
+Entry into the cave temple leads through an impressive portal with massive columns.
+The entrance is aligned to the north-south axis what is unusual – in general, Shiva temples have an east-west orientation.

-Inside the mandapa, to the right from the entrance there is located the central Shiva shrine – free-standing square cell with four entrances and linga in the centre.
-Each of the four entrances in Shiva shrine is guarded by two dvarapalas – 4.5 – 4.7 m high gate keepers.
+Inside the mandapa, to the right from the entrance, there is located the central Shiva shrine – a free-standing square cell with four entrances and linga in the center.
+Each of the four entrances in the Shiva shrine is guarded by two dvarapalas – 4.5 – 4.7 m high gatekeepers.
 Their task is to keep the ill-intentioned visitors away.
 Sadly these stone giants did not perform their duties during the Portuguese times.
-At the east and west end of the cave there are smaller shrines – the eastern one serves as a ceremonial entrance.
+At the east and west end of the cave, there are smaller shrines – the eastern one serves as a ceremonial entrance.

-Trimurti resembles a Trinity of Brahma, Vishnu and Mahesh (Shiva) – royal insignia of Rashtrakutas.
-The image depicts a three-headed Shiva – each of the heads represents one of essential aspects of Shiva – creation, protection and destruction.
-Creation (Vamadeva) looks to the right, it is shown as a young, lively, vital women (?) with sensuous lips, holding something like a rose bud in hands.
-Destruction (Rudra-Shiva, Aghora, Bhairava) to the left, to east is shown as a young, moustached man, displaying anger.
+Trimurti resembles a Trinity of Brahma, Vishnu, and Mahesh (Shiva) – the royal insignia of Rashtrakutas.
+The image depicts a three-headed Shiva – each of the heads represents one of the essential aspects of Shiva – creation, protection, and destruction.
+Creation (Vamadeva) looks to the right, it is shown as a young, lively, vital woman (?) with sensuous lips, holding something like a rosebud in her hands.
+Destruction (Rudra-Shiva, Aghora, Bhairava) to the left, to the east, is shown as a young, mustached man, displaying anger.
 Central face (Tatpurusha) is benign, meditative, praying for the preservation of humanity, he is master of positive and negative principles of existence.

-Trimurti is one of symbols of Indian culture, a masterpiece of Gupta – Chalukyan art.
+Trimurti is one of the symbols of Indian culture, a masterpiece of Gupta – Chalukyan art.